rajatrakesh/cdswlabs/labs/Lab11.md

 `display(Image(‘<filename>’))`

-In the directory with .jpg files, search for the image that you would like to use.
+In the directory with .jpg files, search for the image that you would like to use (`blackwidow`, or `ironman`)

 **Step 4:**